TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

 However, don't forget hard-skills or technical facets that may also define an opportunity for a candidate:

-- technology choices (“I've always wanted to work with XYZ”)
+- Technology choices (“I've always wanted to work with XYZ”)
-- location and work environment (“I want to work closer to home”, “I'm tired of open office environments”)
+- Location and work environment (“I want to work closer to home”, “I'm tired of open office environments”)
-- ways of working (“my last organization was too rigid and I want more autonomy”)
+- Ways of working (“my last organization was too rigid and I want more autonomy”)

 As a candidate, your job is to figure out what you want, or commit to not